google/proto-quic/src/base/containers/README.md

 not be contiguous, but fast random access iterators are still possible.

 When the underlying buffer is filled, it will be reallocated and the constents moved (like a `std::vector`).
+The underlying buffer will also be shrunk if there is too much wasted space.
 As a result, iterators are not stable across mutations.
-Like a vector, it will not shrink its underlying storage.
-Consider calling `shrink_to_fit` if you delete many items that you don't plan to re-add.

 ## Appendix